csutedja/Dell-T3610-OpenCore-Build/README.md

 ##### Triple-boot advice with Linux and Windows
 I run a triple-boot setup with Windows 11, Linux Mint (formerly Pop!_OS), and macOS.
 Each OS is in its own SSD.
 You can install any of these OSes in any order.
 Windows can be installed normally (with a TPM bypass if running Win11) for the most part, and it should show up in your OpenCore boot picker.
-For Linux, you will need to put OpenLinuxBoot.efi and ext4_x64.efi (second one is optional) in /EFI/OC/Drivers and your config.plist for proper support.
+For Linux, you will need to put OpenLinuxBoot.efi (included in the OpenCore zip file) in /EFI/OC/Drivers and your config.plist for proper support.
 If you install a systemd-boot based flavor such as Pop, it will likely not affect OC, and Linux should just show in the boot picker.
 However, grub based flavors such as Mint are more likely override your OpenCore configuration in my experience (even when installing to a different EFI parition from OC!), rendering it completely unbootable.
 To get around this, make sure to always keep a copy of your EFI on a flash drive handy, and once you have installed Linux, if you cannot boot OC, copy your known-good EFI folder onto your hard drive again, replacing all files.

+# Credits
+- _Apple for macOS_
+- _Acidanthera for OpenCore_
+- _Dortania for the excellent OC Install Guide_
+- _cstrouse for the T3610 guide on which I based this off of_
+- _chris1111 for the WiFi adapter kexts_
+- Everyone that helped make these tools

 # Thank you for reading!